-- 54. Consultations with stakeholders were utilized to broaden and discuss the range of options available to eliminate and reduce potential adverse social and environmental impacts.
-The local knowledge of directly affected stakeholders and other key stakeholders may help identify innovative approaches and make mitigation measures more effective.
-Consultation is also an essential tool for coming to agreement with project-affected stakeholders on the key measures to be adopted as well as on the design of benefits programs that are targeted and culturally appropriate.
-Methodology - 55.
-UNDP's methods for consultations include video presentations to participants (males & females) which clearly and comprehensively explain the Yemen Food Security Response & Resilience Project's objectives and the different components of the ESMF.
+53. UNDP's methods for consultations include video presentations to participants (males & females) which clearly and comprehensively explain the Yemen Food Security Response & Resilience Project's objectives and the different components of the ESMF.
 Afterward, focus group discussions (FGDs) will be conducted with these participants.
 The FGDs will be composed of different stakeholders including local authorities and community committees; female community committees and single mothers, lactating women; PWP, SFD staff and OHS officers and contractors and advantaged and disadvantaged groups (Land/business owners on or adjacent to investment sites).

-56. The consultations on the ESMF focus on IPs staff, local authorities, local beneficiaries and key actors at the local level from at least four representative governates in the Northern Yemen and three representative governorates in the southern region.
-The consultations has been carried out in the North and South of Yemen to:
+54. The consultations on the ESMF focus on IPs staff, local authorities, local beneficiaries, and key actors at the local level from at least four representative governates in the Northern Yemen and three representative governorates in the southern region.
+The consultations have been carried out in the North and South of Yemen to:

-- Ensure effective engagement and informed consultation of stakeholders in the Environmental and Social Management Framework (ESMF); - Ensure ownership and full participation of the stakeholders, by giving opportunities to discuss and get comments and recommendation from all stakeholders; - Ensure consultations are gender-responsive, culturally sensitive, non-discriminatory, and inclusive, identifying potentially affected vulnerable and marginalized groups and providing them with opportunities to participate; - Ensure all stakeholders can communicate their concerns and grievances during project implementation; and - Adopt and discuss on relevant safeguards instruments (e.g. ESMF, RF, etc.). - 57.
-UNDP Summary of the Inception Consultation for YFSRRP- Component (1) under Parent Fund (PF): Conducted Stakeholders and Public Consultations at the Community Level (UNDP Component): - SFD conducted several stakeholder consultations across different targeted areas during the period from 2 December 2021- 15 May 2022
+- Ensure effective engagement and informed consultation of stakeholders in the Environmental and Social Management Framework (ESMF); - Ensure ownership and full participation of the stakeholders, by giving opportunities to discuss and get comments and recommendation from all stakeholders; - Ensure consultations are gender-responsive, culturally sensitive, non-discriminatory, and inclusive, identifying potentially affected vulnerable and marginalized groups and providing them with opportunities to participate; - Ensure all stakeholders can communicate their concerns and grievances during project implementation; and - Adopt and discuss on relevant safeguards instruments (e.g. ESMF, RF, etc.). - 55.
+UNDP Summary of the Inception Consultation for YFSRRP- Component (1) under Parent Fund (PF): and additional fund (AF) Conducted Stakeholders and Public Consultations at the Community Level (UNDP Component): - SFD conducted several stakeholder consultations across different targeted areas during the period from 2 December 2021- 15 May 2022

 SFD conducted stakeholders' engagement sessions, including public consultations for 48 sub-projects in 48 districts and 85 villages within 11 governorates.
 The total number of participants were 3,888 people including 2,379 males and 1,509 females.
-Altogether, 239 stakeholders consultations were held at different geographic locations based on the types of interventions, sub-projects locations and communities feedback.
+Altogether, 239 stakeholders' consultations were held at different geographic locations based on the types of interventions, sub-projects locations and communities feedback.

-SFD conducted additional stakeholder consultations sessions across different targeted areas during the period from 22 June 2022- 16 Nov 2023 under Additional Fund
+SFD conducted additional stakeholder consultations sessions across different targeted areas during the period from 22 June 2022- 16 Nov 2023